Olney, Maryland: Arts and culture

 Historic sites include Olney Ale House, Sandy Spring Museum, and Woodlawn Manor Living History Museum.

 "Olney Days" is held annually each April, and included a parade and charity bike ride and walk.

 Founded in 1938, the Olney Theatre is one of two state theaters in Maryland.
 It presents dramatic and musical live theatrical productions.

-There is a branch of the Montgomery County Library.
+There is a branch of the Montgomery County Library in Olney.

 Falling Green had been an active farm since 1764.
 A house and barn survive from the original farm.
 Falling Green house is a Georgian architecture house built in 1770 by a Quaker planter.

 Parks and recreation

 Public parks include Olney Manor Park (which features the Olney Swim Center), Southeast Olney Park, Longwood Park, Cherrywood Park, Bowie Mill Park, and the OBGC Park at Freeman Fields.

-Olney is also home to a private country club and a golf driving range,and the Norbeck golf course.
+Olney is also home to a private country club and a golf driving range, and the Norbeck Country Club.

 Education

-There are three Montgomery County Public School clusters that bisect Olney, with some children attending elementary and middle schools that send students on to Magruder High School and others attending schools that send students to Sherwood High School or James Hubert Blake High School.
+There are three Montgomery County Public School clusters that trisect Olney, with some children attending elementary and middle schools that send students on to Sherwood High School and others attending schools that send students to Magruder High School or James Hubert Blake High School.
 The Our Lady of Good Counsel High School building opened in January 2007, enabling the Roman Catholic high school to relocate to Olney from Wheaton, Maryland.
 The new building of Washington Christian Academy opened in 2008 in Olney.
 Brooke Grove Elementary School, a public elementary school in Olney, was awarded in 1999 the Blue Ribbon School for Excellence.
 Cashell Elementary School was also selected as a 2014 National Blue Ribbon School.
 Other elementary schools serving Olney include Olney Elementary School, Belmont, and Sherwood.
 Middle schools include William Farquhar and Rosa Parks.